cristian-sulea/cristian-sulea-net/jekyllrb/_posts/2014-07-16-the-singleton-pattern.md

 }
 {% endhighlight %}

-The <code>LazyHolder</code> is loaded on the first execution of <code>BillPughSingleton.getInstance()</code> or the first access to <code>LazyHolder.INSTANCE</code>, not before.
+The `LazyHolder` is loaded on the first execution of `BillPughSingleton.getInstance()` or the first access to `LazyHolder.INSTANCE`, not before.

 ## Using Enum

-This type of implementation recommend the use of <code>enum</code>.[Enum](http://docs.oracle.com/javase/7/docs/api/java/lang/Enum.html), as written in java docs, provide implicit support for thread safety and only one instance is guaranteed.
+This type of implementation recommend the use of `enum`.
+[Enum](http://docs.oracle.com/javase/7/docs/api/java/lang/Enum.html), as written in java docs, provide implicit support for thread safety and only one instance is guaranteed.
 This is also a good way to have singleton with minimum effort.

 *EnumSingleton.java*